-Regulatory bodies like the World Health Organization, Health Canada and the American Academy of Pediatrics all agree – it’s best to wait until your baby is around six months of age before offering any food other than breastmilk.
+Regulatory bodies like the World Health Organization, Health Canada and the American Academy of Paediatrics all agree – it’s best to wait until your baby is around six months of age before offering any food other than breastmilk.
 This means…no cereal in the bottle, no purees, no finger foods, no non-milk beverages…nada.

 So why do the experts use vague descriptions like “around” 6 months?

-Truth be told… it’s less about age and more about when your baby shows all of the developmental signs of readiness.
+Truth be told…it’s less about age and more about when your baby shows all of the developmental signs of readiness.
 Wondering what those are?
 I’ve got you covered!

 The developmental signs of readiness to start solids include:

-- The ability to sit in an upright position independently
+- The ability to sit upright independently

 - Good head and neck control

 - The ability to reach for objects and bring them to their mouth with precision

 - Showing interest in food!